juanibiapina/roadrunner/README.md

 The outer conditional renders if any of the inner conditionals render.
 The inner conditionals render if `behind` is different than 0 and `ahead` is different than 0 respectively.
-Notice how the conditionals are used to hide the literal symbols in case they are not needed.
+Notice how the conditionals are used to hide the literal arrow symbols in case they are not needed.

 ## Reference